 Pruning often stops water sprouts and suckers from growing.
 These can take energy away from branches that make fruit.
 By directing the tree's energy to the right places, you get more fruit and a healthier tree.

-The best time to prune is in late winter or early spring, just before or after the fall off.
+The best time to prune is in late winter or early spring, just before or after the flowers fall off.
 This helps the tree stay strong and healthy.
-Don't prune stone fruit trees from to March, as it can spread diseases like cytospora canker.
+Don't prune stone fruit trees from January to March, as it can spread diseases like cytospora canker.

 By pruning your fruit trees carefully, you keep them fruit tree health up.
 You stop pests and diseases from spreading and control water sprouts and suckers.
 These steps are key to a full and healthy orchard.